weecology/data-sharing-paper/data_sharing_ms.md

 We also recommend that you use a repository that allows your dataset to be easily cited.
 Most repositories will describe how this works, but an easy way to guarantee that your data are citable is to confirm that the repository associates it with a digital object identifier (DOI).
 DOIs are permanent unique identifiers that are independent of physical location and site ownership.
+There are also online tools for finding good repositories for your data including [http://databib.org](http://databib.org) and [http://re3data.org](http://re3data.org).

 Table: Popular repositories for scientific datasets.
 This table does not include well-known molecular repositories (e.g. GenBank, EMBL, MG-RAST) that have become *de facto* standards in molecular and evolutionary biology.